hyperhyperspace/book/src/why.md

 > The network as an Information Mesh.
 An old goal, not yet achieved.

 Clark praises recent developments like the World Wide Web (!) and Gopher, but also remarks the need for _information objects_ to be known to the protocols that power the net.
-Seen through the lens of the contemporary Internet, it is easy to see how this is not the case.
-The protocols we use to access the web of today are _presentational_ in nature.
+Seen through the lens of the contemporary Internet, it is easy to see how this is still missing today.
+The protocols we use to access the web are _presentational_ in nature, anchored first in the concept of a _document_, and later evolving (as web browsers became more powerful and versatile) into a _thin client_ through which very sophisticated platforms can be accessed.

 > Develop a new protocol reference model for application